domske/uuid-tool/readme.md

 # UUID Tool

+Lightweight UUID library for JavaScript.
+No bullshit, simple to use, easy to learn.

 Parse and generate UUIDs.
 Convert between UUID string (36 byte) to 16 byte array.
 Inclusive TypeScript definition file (types).